miltonian/reusables/README.md

 ## Basic Guidelines and How-to

-* write your own functions where you retrieve/deal with data in the /reusables/classes/CustomData directory with the namespace of CustomaData.
+* write your own functions where you retrieve/deal with data in the /miltonian/custom/data directory with no namespace.
 * create pages in the views directory from the root directory.
 * add paths to pages in the index.php file
-* add your own css to style pages in reusables/customcss. create a file with the same name as the page you want to modify ( with file extension .css ). if the page is in a directory ( or directories ) within /views then create that same directory in /customcss and place your custom css file in it
+* add your own css to style pages in /miltonian/custom/css/pages. create a file with the same name as the page you want to modify ( with file extension .css ). if the page is in a directory ( or directories ) within /views then create that same directory and place your custom css file in it

 * in each page, add the following functions and add reusable views in between the two function:
 	```